mavlink/rfcs/text/0016-standard-modes.md

 More specific flight behaviour/modes are defined in _custom modes_, which are specific to each flight stack.
 Mechanisms are provided to set the base and custom modes ([MAV_CMD_DO_SET_MODE](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_MODE)).
 The `HEARTBEAT` contains the current/active `base_mode` and `custom_mode`.
 There are no mechanisms query the available custom modes.

-Most autopilots implement a set of custom flight modes that have very similar behaviour, including: takeoff, land, safety return/RTL, position mode, altitude mode, mission mode, hold mode.
+Most autopilots implement a set of custom flight modes that have very similar behaviour or intent, for example: position-hold mode, altitude-hold mode, mission mode, safety return/RTL.

 However because these are all identified by different custom mode identifiers on different flight stacks, there is no way to be sure what these "mean" without pre-existing knowledge.

 # Detailed Design

 The design proposes a small set of modes that are (broadly speaking) commonly implemented across flight stacks, along with mechanisms to:
+- determine what modes are available
 - set the standard mode
-- get the current standard mode, if active.
+- infer the current standard mode, if active.
-- determine what modes are available

 ## Standard modes

 Standard modes are those that are implemented in a similar way by most flight stacks, and which a GCS can present as more or less the same thing for any flight stack.

-The precise mechanics and behaviour do not have to be identical, but the broad intent has to be similar.
+The precise mechanics and behaviour do not have to be identical, but the broad intent has to be similar, and any differing behaviour across flight statcks should not be unexpected by a user.

-For example, most flight stacks have the concept of a safety return mode, which flies the vehicle back to a safe place.
-While the destination, path, and whether the vehicle lands may differ for a particular flight stack or based on settings, the concept is similar, and would not be unexpected by a user.
+A flight stack is not _required_ to support all of these modes.

 The standard modes will be defined in an enum `MAV_STANDARD_MODE`, which has an initial value `0` is an enum that indicates "not a standard mode".